 Offers of admission are conditional upon satisfactory completion of remaining undergraduate coursework (including coursework equivalent to a specified sequence of Penn State undergraduate accounting courses) and obtaining a bachelor's degree before entering the One-Year MAcc Program.

-All applicants should understand that the admissions process is highly competitive.
-The Accounting Department at Smeal bases acceptance decisions on:
+All applicants should understand that the admissions process is competitive.
+The Accounting Department at Smeal bases acceptance decisions on the applicants:

 - Undergraduate record with particular emphasis on courses that are indicators of aptitude for a rigorous accounting program

 - GMAT scores (current Penn State students are exempt from providing GMAT scores)

 - Essays submitted as part of the application

 - Two professional or academic references

 - Eligibility to work in the United States

 - The Department may also require applicants to successfully complete an exam testing basic accounting knowledge